supersede-project/feedback_gathering/repository/README.md

 # Introduction

-Is a RESTfull Web API that provides endpoints for storing, receiving and deleting user feedback.
+Is a RESTfull Web API that provides endpoints for storing, receiving and deleting user feedbacks.

 # Table of Contents